toasterco/apiai_assistant/documentation/assistant.rst

 .. _assistant:

 *class* ``assistant``. **Assistant**\([*ssml=True* [, *corpus* [, *magic_key*])
-  Entrypoint for the apiaiassistant package.
+  Entrypoint for the apiai_assistant package.
 The Assistant class manages the different intents of the agent and processes the requests.

   *ssml* is a flag to enable or disable the formatting of speech messages to enable `Speech Synthesis Markup Language <https://developers.google.com/actions/reference/ssml>`_